Spoon University Logo

 Caroline Ingalls

-Some people consider partaking in Dry January an unattainable task, and that’s fine.
-To those of you who want to help control your drinking without completely giving it up, there’s a different approach called One-Drink January.
+Some people consider partaking in Dry January an unattainable task, and that’s totally fine.
+Enjoy your hard seltzers, ciders, and beyond.
+To those of you who still want to grab a casual drink with friends, Damp January is a different approach to try.

 No matter what option you end up going with, at least consider partaking in Dry January.
 It might not be the most appealing decision from the get-go or the one that you feel is the most feasible to try, but please do your best to keep your options open this holiday season and into the new year.